mnieber/dodo-commands/doc/dodo-commands-script.rst

 3. This line is a variation on the usual ``if __name__ == '__main__'``.
 It allows you to execute the script when invoking it with ``dodo hello-world``.

 4. The purpose of ``Dodo.run`` is to execute a command while giving Dodo Commands a chance to intercept the call and do something different.
 Important use cases are the ``--confirm`` flag (which will ask for confirmation before proceeding) and the ``--echo`` flag (which will print the command without doing anything).
+Note:

+- if you use the ``--confirm`` flag twice then also nested ``dodo`` calls (i.e. any calls to ``dodo`` that are executed inside the Dodo Command script) will ask for confirmation.

-Note that it's encouraged to make your Dodo Commands script act like a shell alias.
+- it's encouraged to make your Dodo Commands script act like a shell alias.
 When users see the script as a way to avoid typing, rather than as a magical invocation, they are more likely to use it.

 Using pipes and redirection